stas-prokopiev/selenium_screenshots/README.rst

 #. **int_screenshots_to_delete_half=9999**:
     Number of the screenshots in the directory when try to delete most old half
 #. **int_max_length_of_filename=50**:
-    Max length of new screenshot filename If filename of a new screenshot is longer then filename will be cut.
+    | Max length of a new screenshot filename.
+    | If filename of a new screenshot is longer then filename will be cut.

 Methods of **screenshots_handler** object
 --------------------------------------------------------------------------------------------------